Elgg/Elgg/docs/appendix/faqs/general.rst

 .. warning::

    Reed the section "Should I edit the database manually?".
 Be very carefull when editing the database directly.
 It can break your site. **Always** make a backup before doing this.

-The third cause is a user not having a username.
-This also indicates a database problem as this should not be possible.
-If it does occur, you could see this error when viewing a list of users (such as with the Members plugin).
-To fix, check your ``users_entity`` table for users without a username and if so, create a fake a username for that person.
-You should probably then delete the user through Elgg.

 Fixes
 ^^^^^